agalcalledjen/Life-of-Litter/README.md

 ## Inspiration

-We wanted everyone to know exactly where things go when they are thrown away, and how to make the earch a cleaner place by recycling.
+We wanted everyone to know exactly where litter goes when it's thrown away, and how to make the earth a cleaner place by recycling.
 - What's the benefit of recycling?
 - How long do things sit in a landfill before decomposing?